scqcasc/pdf2doc/README.md

 # PDF2Doc
 A very simple utility to convert pdf files to docx.

+Could this be more complicated?
+Absolutely.
+Could it do more?
+Certainly.
+I need a simple tool to reliably convert pdfs to docs.
+Aaaaand that's what this does.
 ## Installation
 * Clone the repo to a directory in your PATH (eg. ~/.local/bin)
 * install a venv in the repo